mixer/developer-docs/pages/01.guides/01.mixplay/04.CustomControls/03.GettingStartedWithPreact/doc.md

 ### Conditional Classes

 We also provide a helper to conditionally apply classes to an element.
-Lets make the button have the class `is-awesome` only when the input `awesome` is true.
+Let's make the button have the class `is-awesome` only when the input `awesome` is true.

 ```jsx
 @Mixer.Control({ kind: 'helloWorld' })